+Rotate the carousel to the camera position and capture images.

+Rotate the carousel through the cleaning brushes to discard the sample and stop at the sample collection position.

+Jump to step 4 to repeat the cycle until the mission is over.

-Fig. 4 is an example of a mission file.
+These behaviors are specified sequentially in a text file using a simple XML (Extensible Markup Language) format.
+Figure 5 is an example of a mission file.
 The first line contains the Plan element where the user specifies the number iterations of the list using the sites attribute.
-Inside the element the mission author simply lists the behaviors to execute in the desired sequence.
+Inside the Plan element the mission author simply lists the behaviors to execute in the desired sequence.
 The names of the different behavior types (e.g., HomeClean) hint at the function of each behavior, but each can also be documented using the name and comment attributes.
-The other behavior attributes relate to the task each type behavior performs, and are unique to each type.
+The other behavior attributes relate to the task each type of behavior performs, and are unique to each type.
 For example, the location attribute of the MoveCarousel behavior relates to the position to which the carousel will move.